What Else Matters? Friendship

 Philosophy begins with questions and problems that arise from our experience.
 As I look back on these early years of my friendship with David, as I wonder about what friendship really is and whether I really was David’s friend, my questions transport me from memory, narrative and emotion to more analytical thoughts about our relationship.
 Aristotle’s observations and thoughts about friendship, written over 2,300 years ago, are still helpful today.

 Aristotle writes that friendship is love for each other, “reciprocated goodwill.”[2]
-We love people for different kinds of reasons, so we have three different kinds of friendship, based on what is useful or pleasing or good.[3]
+We love people for different reasons, so we have three different kinds of friendship: one that are useful, pleasing, or good.
+[3]

 “Now those who love each other for their utility do not love each other for themselves but in virtue of some good which they get from each other.”[4]
 The idea of a “friendship” being based on usefulness to one another might seem base, but think about a friend at work or a neighbor: you wish well to and feel affection for one another, but the cooperation and alliances form the basis of the relationship.
 These relationships may go no further than utility and tend not to last very long once the usefulness goes away, as we change workplaces or neighbors.
 What we love in such relationships is what is good for ourselves.
 We love the usefulness of the friend; we do not love the person for who he is.